Account Executives: Job Description & Requirements

 The BLS reported that account executives need the following qualities:

 - Ability to develop lasting professional relationships with clients

 Employment and Salary Outlook

-Career opportunities in this field were expected to increase by about 13-14% from 2010-2020, according to the BLS.
-The organization also reported that the median average annual salary for advertising and promotions managers was $88,590 in May 2012.
-Almost all account executives work full time, although many work more than 40 hours per week; the BLS reported that in 2010, 19% of marketing managers worked 50 hours or more per week.
+Career opportunities in this field were expected to increase by 9% from 2014-2024, according to the BLS.
+The organization also reported that the median average annual salary for advertising and promotions managers was $124,850 in May 2015.
+Almost all account executives work full time, although many work more than 40 hours per week; the BLS reported that in 2015, 2 in 5 marketing managers worked 50 hours or more per week.

 As an account executive, you work to sell your company's services or products, so you must have strong sales and communication skills.